huahaiy/talks/conj2018/PITCHME.md

 ### Perception may Feel like Intelligence

+- Intellectual problems may be solved in surprising ways as perceptual problems

 ![Bobby Fischer](asset/img/BobbyFischer.jpg)

-- Cognitive problems may be solved in surprising ways as perception problems

 ---

-### Perception cannot be Solved with Data Alone
+### Perception Cannot be Solved with Data Alone

+- Bottom-up processing
+  - data driven
+  - sub-symbolic

-- Top-down
+- Top-down processing
   - goal driven
   - symbolic (human-readable)

-- Bottom-up
-  - data driven
-  - sub-symbolic

 ---

 ### Time to Bring back Symbolic AI

-- Most successful was expert systems: a network of production rules
+- Most successful were expert systems: a network of production rules
+- (Semi)solving perception lays the foundation for symbolic AI
 - The same forces leading to the rise of DL apply to symbolic AI
   - More powerful hardware
   - Better software tools
   - More abundant data
-- (Semi)Solving perception lays the foundation for symbolic AI

 ---

 ### Two Roads to Integrate Symbolic with Sub-symbolic

-- Neural network -> symbolic -> neural network
+- Extract symbols out of sub-symbolic, then put symbols back to sub-symbolic
-  - Mimic nature's method
+  - Mimic nature
+  - Note yet practical

-- Symbolic + Neural network
+- Symbolic + sub-symbolic
   - Engineer's method
+  - Practical today

 ---